-Earning an Ohio High School Diploma for the Classes of 2021 and beyond
+Earning an Ohio High School Diploma for the Classes of 2021 and 2022

 There is no one-size-fits-all way to graduate.
-Ohio gives you several pathways to qualify for a high school diploma.
+Ohio gives you several ways to qualify for a high school diploma.
 Choose the way that works best for you!

 To earn a high school diploma in Ohio, you must complete the courses and requirements and then choose a pathway to show that you are ready for college or a job.
-Your school counselor will give you more details.
+Your school counselor will give you more details about your options.

 Complete Courses and Requirements